Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_rockpaperscissors_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_rockpaperscissors_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_rockpaperscissors_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_rockpaperscissors_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_rockpaperscissors_bestof_ - Default: 3 - How many rounds to play.

 ## Run For Your Life!